bungandy/icon-generator/README.md

 1. Run `npm i`
 2. Replace `src/icon.png` with the image you want to use
 3. Run `npm run build`
+4. Generated icon will be exported in `icon` folder

 Output:
 ```